1UC1F3R616/Google-Forms-Spam/README.md

 - I haven't improved it or upgrade for user convinience becuase it's very basic to use, ready to use in 1 minute
 - Again, It works for any google form that don't have Gmail Verification.
 With any type of params in form :)

+## Some Helpful Libs
+- fastProxy: get proxy on go
+- faker: generate fake details on go

 </br></br>
 -Below is what happened on running for 1 minute :) Started getting port error